-1 In the Please Enter Project Information dialog box, click Advanced.
+1 In the Please Enter Instance Information dialog box, click Advanced.
 The dialog box expands to show advanced options.

-- To insert the new project into a pre-existing tablespace, click Create in existing tablespace, and then select a tablespace from the list.
-Otherwise, the project will be created in a new tablespace. - 3 If you choose to create the project in a new tablespace, you can change its size from the default size of 160 MB by editing the value in the Tablespace Size list box and selecting a Units option (megabytes or gigabytes). - 4 If you choose to create the project in an existing tablespace and you want to adjust the size of that tablespace to ensure it has enough space to hold the new project, click Administer Tablespaces to access the tablespace management features (described in "Administering Tablespaces" on page 100).
+- 2 To insert the new instance into a pre-existing tablespace, click Create in existing tablespace, and then select a tablespace from the list.
+Otherwise, the instance will be created in a new tablespace. - If you choose to create the instance in a new tablespace, you can change its size from the default size of 160 MB by editing the value in the Tablespace Size list box and selecting a Units option (megabytes or gigabytes). - 4 If you choose to create the instance in an existing tablespace and you want to adjust the size of that tablespace to ensure it has enough space to hold the new instance, click Administer Tablespaces to access the tablespace management features (described in "Administering Tablespaces" on page 177).

-Changing the Project Password
+Changing the Instance Password

-See also "Database Administrator Accounts: Changing Passwords and Unlocking" on page 90 and "Changing a Project Administrator Password" on page 92.
+See also "Database Administrator Accounts: Changing Passwords and Unlocking" on page 166 and "Changing an Instance Administrator Password" on page 168.

-To change the project password:
+To change the instance password:

-- 1 Select the project for which you want to change the password. - 2 Select File | Change Project Password, click the Change Project Password button , or right-click the project and select Change Project Password. - 3 Enter your system administrator password. - 4 Click OK. - 5 Enter a new password and confirm the password for the project. - 6 Click OK.
+1 In RM Manage, select the instance for which you want to change the password.

+- 2 Select File | Change Instance Password, click the Change Instance Password button , or right-click the instance and select Change Instance Password. - 3 Enter your system administrator password. - 4 Click OK. - 5 Enter a new password and confirm the password for the instance. - 6 Click OK.

-Backing Up a Project Account
+Backing Up an Instance Account

 IMPORTANT!
-When you back up a project account, you back up an Oracle account containing:
+When you back up an instance account, you back up an Oracle account containing: